frec3044/land-carbon/rubric.md

 Question 10:

-- Full Credit: Insightful text answer provided connects to the hypothesis and explaination in Question 1
+- Full Credit: Insightful text answer provided connects to the hypothesis and explanation in Question 1

-- Partial Credit: Answer is minimal (only says yes or no).
+- Partial Credit: Answer is minimal (only says yes or no) OR answer does not connect back to Question 1

 - No Credit: No answer provided.